 The data controller shall process and store the personal data of the data subject only for the period necessary to achieve the purpose of storage, or as far as this is granted by the European legislator or other legislators in laws or regulations to which the controller is subject to.

 If the storage purpose is not applicable, or if a storage period prescribed by the European legislator or another competent legislator expires, the personal data are routinely blocked or erased in accordance with legal requirements.

 a) Right of confirmation

 Each data subject shall have the right granted by the European legislator to obtain from the controller the confirmation as to whether or not personal data concerning him or her are being processed.
-If a data subject wishes to avail himself of this right of confirmation, he or she may, at any time, contact EXAIR Corporation’s marketing department – [email protected].
+If a data subject wishes to avail himself of this right of confirmation, he or she may, at any time, contact EXAIR LLC’s marketing department – [email protected].

 b) Right of access